Is It Easy To Find A Job To Teach English in Egypt?

 But it would be best if you exercise caution.
 Here are a few red flags to consider before you start the application process:

 If you are keen to teach English in Egypt within the public school system, you must apply through the Ministry of Education.
 This, as in most other countries, involves a lot of permissions, red tape, and documentation.
 You have to make up your mind if you are prepared to go through the rigorous process of applying for a government job.

 It is important to check the background of the school before you accept an offer letter.
 There are, unfortunately, plenty of fly-by-night operators.
-They offer you a lot of benefits in your employment contract that will never actually materialise.
+They offer you a lot of benefits in your employment contract that will never actually materialize.
 It is a good idea to use your professional or college network and other contacts to find out about vacancies in the reputed language schools.

 Egypt is recovering from a turbulent period in its history.
 There are areas where it may be unwise to venture.
 Check out whether the language schools are located in safe cities.
-Most Governments advise caution when travelling to Egypt.
+Most Governments advise caution when traveling to Egypt.
 Before applying, read the advisories issued by the government in your home country.
 It would be foolhardy to ignore them.

 Egypt is an Islamic nation.
-You have to dress conservatively and follow the rules regarding public behaviour.
+You have to dress conservatively and follow the rules regarding public behavior.
 The people are friendly and warm, but not respecting their culture and traditions can only lead to trouble.

 If you are not keen to come to Egypt without a job, you can look for opportunities in the classifieds section of international news publications or online platforms.
-However, it is highly unlikely that any school in Egypt will recruit you without an on-site interview.
+However, it is doubtful that any school in Egypt will recruit you without an on-site interview.
 It is realistic to assume that you will have to make that trip to Egypt without a confirmed job offer.